The highly popular dining attraction can now be enjoyed in Fishbone Restaurant at Future Inn Plymouth

 As our afternoon tea is homemade in house, we are able to assist anyone who has a specialist diet or allergies and intolerances.
 If require a vegetarian or vegan spread, or if you need gluten or dairy-free for example, please mention this when booking.
 It is essential that these are pre-ordered, giving us as much notice as possible, so they can be made for you.

 Buying for someone else, and don't know when they would like to dine?
-Gift vouchers are ideal for Christmas, birthdays, anniversaries, Valentine’s Day, Mother’s Day, wedding gifts and other special occasions.
+Gift vouchers can also be purchased and are ideal for Christmas, Birthdays, Anniversaries, Valentine’s Day, Mother’s Day, Wedding gifts and other special occasions.

 Often, customers are unsure of what is included in an afternoon tea or will use the wrong name, as each one has a different meaning.
 We thought we would help to clear things up:

 Traditional afternoon tea consists of a selection of dainty finger sandwiches and is served alongside a scone or two with clotted cream and jam, plus a variety of cakes and sometimes sweet pastries.